MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 - Go down to the security room
 - Attacked and fight off security drone

+## 3
+- Back up to home base
+- Big meld there
+- Out the airlock
+- Also old ships out the airlock
+- Down toward the manufactory

+## 4
+- Down to the Depot
+- Explore the abandoned rooms
+- Break through wall to active depot, avoiding security grid
+- There's meld here
+- Down

+## 5
+- Into the main processing hall
+- Corridor
+- Steve plants some mines
+- Continue round the north corridors, uneventfully

+## 6
+- Hear noises from the room to the south
+- Hack in to the terminal
+	- Activity in the long corridor
+	- Drones going wild south
+	- Turn them off
+	- Find the keycard on the pillar
+- Turn off the generator
+- Down south
+- Grab the keycard
+- Sight the NOX Prime
+- Steve tails
+- Ambush it
+- Core it

+## 7
+- Down to the main hall
+- Move up to the generator
+	- Past big drone pile
+- Repair the gen
+- Laz0rbrn explores the drone pile, finds drone lure
+- Everyone repairs as they want

+## 8
+- Hack into the generator for some knowledge
+	- Where's the power levels
+	- Where's the meld?
+	- What does our new security card open
+- Down to the Formulate control room
+	- Break through the wall, and into the icy chamber

+## 9
+- Fish came to life.
+- Salvagers know, no-one is truly lost.

+## 10
+- Back up to meet the supply drop
+- Met the mushroom man
+- Found some horrible statues
+- Crane arm controlled by next door

+## 11
+- Meet the Goliath Eye
+- Then back up to the crew
+- Down to 8
+- Found the stasis person

+## 12
+- Release Balirio
+- Chat with him
+- Down to the deep

+## 13
+- Fight!

+## 14
+- Fight continues?
+- Looting

+## 15
+-

 # Adventure Setup

 This is intended as a mega-dungeon type area, with the crew making multiple forays into the Ignis L433 system, to probably find some way to stop, shut-down, or otherwise disable the waking of the shard of **Senex Bellator** the god-machine tyrant heart of the facility.